Hypergraph polynomials and the Bernardi process: Shellability

 \begin{proof} \ref{elso} $\Rightarrow$ \ref{otodik} is straightforward from Lemma \ref{l:subs_trees_cuts}.
 Note that as $T'$ is also a spanning tree of $\bip \HH$, it includes some edge $\varepsilon'$ from the cut $C^*(T,\varepsilon)$, which then has the required property by the Lemma.

 \ref{otodik} $\Rightarrow$ \ref{elso}.
 Let $T_0$ and $T_1$ be the two subtrees of $T-\varepsilon$, with $T_0$ containing the base node.
 Let $G_0$ be the subgraph of $\bip\HH$ spanned by the node set of $T_0$, and $G_1$ be the subgraph spanned by the node set of $T_1$.
 We build up a $V$-cut Jaeger tree $T'$ together with its violet tour, such that $\varepsilon$ is the first difference between $T'$ and $T$.
 Follow the violet tour of $T$ until reaching $\varepsilon$, but at that moment, do not include $\varepsilon$ into $T'$.
 Instead, stay in $T_0$ and continue with the part of the tour of $T$ that would follow the traversal of $\varepsilon$ from the emerald direction.
 Stop at the first moment when an edge $\varepsilon' \in C^*(T,\varepsilon)$, with its emerald endpoint $e'$ in $T_0$, becomes current edge.
-The assumption \ref{otodik} guarantees the existence of $\varepsilon'$.
+(By Lemma \ref{l:char_Jaeger_cuts}, $\varepsilon'$ is actually the first edge of $C^*(T,\varepsilon)$ that becomes current after $\varepsilon$.
+By the same Lemma, and the assumption \ref{otodik}, the existence of $\varepsilon'$ is guaranteed.)
 Let $\varepsilon'=e'v'$ where $v'$ is in the node set of $G_1$.
-Take an arbitrary $V$-cut Jaeger tree $T'_1$ of $G_1$ with base point $v'$ and base edge $v'e'^+$.
-Such a Jaeger tree can be constructed by running, say, the (ht:$V$, cut:$V$) Bernardi process on an arbitrary hypertree of $G_1$.
+If $G_1$ is not just a point, then take the first edge $v'e''\in G_1$, after $v'e'$, in the cyclic order at $v'$.
+Take an arbitrary $V$-cut Jaeger tree $T'_1$ of $G_1$ with base point $v'$ and base edge $v'e''$.
+(Such a Jaeger tree can be constructed by running, say, the (ht:$V$, cut:$V$) Bernardi process on an arbitrary hypertree of $G_1$.)

 We claim that $T'=T_0\cup\{\varepsilon'\}\cup T'_1$ is a $V$-cut Jaeger tree.
 Once we prove this, it becomes immediate from the construction that the first difference in the violet tours of $T$ and $T'$ is that $\varepsilon$ is included into $T$ but not included into $T'$.